zoxpx/pxdocs/content/concepts/pool-caching/_index.md

 series: concepts
 ---

-PX-cache improves storage pool performance by using a cache drive and attaching it to the storage pool.
+PX-Cache improves storage pool performance by using a cache drive and attaching it to the storage pool.
 The additional cache drive can improve both the latency and IOPS of the pool to which it's attached.
 The cache drive must be either an SSD or NVMe drive, and the storage pool must be composed of magnetic drives.

 ![Diagram showing a cache drive attached to a pool of magnetic drives](/img/poolCache.png)